Updated: Nov 2

 I’m the son of a plumber.
 At the age of 9, I began joining my father with some weekend moonlighting.
 I had 3 primary responsibilities:

-Carry the heavy tools and fittings that he transported in recycled duck sauce and MSG buckets, that the owner of the local Chinese food restaurant gave him
+Carry the heavy tools and fittings that he transported in recycled duck sauce and MSG buckets, given to him by the owner of the local Chinese food restaurant

 Watch in silence